Branded virtual data room hero.

 BlogBranded and white-label data room: what it is and how to pick the right one

-That works.
+It works.
 But it doesn't look great.
-And it tells investors nothing about who opened what, or for how long.
+And it tells you nothing about who opened what, which files they spent time on, or whether they've even looked at anything yet.

-A branded virtual data room fixes both problems.
-It gives you a secure, professional space to share documents - with your logo on it, with access controls, and with analytics that show you exactly who's paying attention.
+A branded virtual data room fixes all of that.
+It gives you a secure, professional space to share documents - with your logo on it, controlled access for each person, and clear analytics showing you exactly who's paying attention and what they care about.

-This guide covers what a branded data room actually is, when you need one, what to look for in a provider, and how to get started without overcomplicating it.
+This guide covers what a branded data room actually is, when you need one, what to look for in a tool, and how to get started without overcomplicating it.

 What is a branded virtual data room?